markqvist/Reticulum/docs/source/understanding.rst

 * **Single**
     When private communication between two endpoints is needed.
 Supports multiple hops.
 * **Group**
     When private communication between two or more endpoints is needed.
-More efficient in data usage than *single* destinations.
 Supports multiple hops indirectly, but must first be established through a *single* destination.
 * **Plain**
     When plain-text communication is desirable, for example when broadcasting information.